meta-llama/llama-stack/docs/cli_reference.md

 ```
 llama stack start local --name llama-8b --port 5000

-# or you can give the full path of the YAML file
-llama stack start ~/.llama/builds/conda/local/llama-8b.yaml --port 5000
 ```
 You should see the Stack server start and print the APIs that it is supporting,